Dhabbawali Mata Temple

-Dhabbawali Mata Temple (Hindi: ढब्बावाली माता मंदिर) is a famous Hindu temple located in the Jalore district of Rajasthan, India.
+Dhabbawali Mata Temple (Hindi: ढब्बावाली माता मंदिर) is a famous Hindu temple located in the Sanchore district of Rajasthan, India.
 The idol of Goddess Dhabbawali Mata is installed in it.
-It is situated at Khasarvi, 35 km north-west of Sanchore.
-A Goddess Peeth on the revered land of Rajasthan, which is situated on the holy land of village Khasarvi of district Jalore tehsil Sanchore.
+It is situated at Khasarvi, 35km north-west of District Sanchore.
+A Goddess Peeth on the revered land of Rajasthan, which is situated on the holy land of village Khasarvi of district Jalore.

 Fair and Special

 In this temple of Mataji, a fair is held on the full moon of every month, in which thousands of devotees come to pay their respects at the door of the mother.
 A special interesting thing related to this is that we cannot take the prasad offered to Mataji out of the Khasarvi area.